Greenhaven Landscapes Blog

 Drainage helps keep lawns beautiful

+Is your yard stressed?
 Do you have proper drainage?
-Drains play a key role in maintaining your yard.
+Drains play a vital role in maintaining your yard.
 Nonexistent or improper drainage can open your lawn up to lots of issues that make it impossible to have a beautiful yard.
-Add dogs and kids and you will exacerbate your issues.
+Add dogs and kids, and you will exacerbate your problems.
 Disease and pests, like the crane fly, invade when your lawn is stressed from over saturation.

 Crane fly, a local pest that can destroy your yard